affinda/affinda-python/docs/models.md

 - `created_by`:
 - `source_email`: If the document is created via email ingestion, this field stores the email file's URL.
+- `source_email_address`: If the document is created via email ingestion, this field stores the email's From address.
 - `region_bias`:

 <a id="models._models.DocumentMetaChildDocumentsItem"></a>